 - 500 young people have participated in pre-army programs

-- 800 weddings have been performed by movement-affiliated rabbis
+- 500 weddings a year performed by movement-affiliated rabbis

 - 1000 campers participate annually in summer camps programs

-- 250,000 (4%) Israelis define themselves as Reform Jews based on data collected by the Israel Democracy Institute
+- 250,000 (4%) Israelis affiliated most with Reform Judaism based on data collected by the Israel Democracy Institute

 - 2.5 million NIS has been invested by the Israeli government in building Reform synagogues over the last 4 years